videojs/generator-videojs-plugin/README.md

 Set certain values automatically for Brightcove-authored plugins.
 For example, all Brightcove plugins use the Apache-2.0 license; so, the license prompt is not presented to the user.

 Turn Brightcove defaults on with: `yo videojs-plugin --bcov`

-#### Private

-For those who want to create private/closed-source modules, this allows that.
-It will set both the `"private"` property of `package.json` and set the license to `"Private/Proprietary"` (suppressing the license prompt).

-Turn Brightcove defaults on with: `yo videojs-plugin --private`

 #### Install